Knox-AAU/PreprocessingLayer_Nordjyske/README.md

 It is also possible to set up test suites as well, allowing us to set the execution order for the tests and add conditions for what test to be executed.

-### Virtual environment

-The virtual environment should just be set up for each module, as it should never be necessary to duplicate in other modules with other dependencies.
-However, the requirements for the virtual environment should be exported to the _requirements.txt_ file and this file should then be loaded when ever the given module is being set up.

-To generate a new virtual environment, run ``python -m venv venv``.

-Be sure to set the virtual environment as you python interpreter.
-If you are working in PyCharm, then you have to add a new interpreter under ``File > Settings > Project > Python Interpreter`` and point the path to the generated virtual environment.

-> :warning: Remember to activate your virtual environment by running `source venv/bin/activate`.

-#### Handling requirements.txt

-The _requirements.txt_ file can be generated by running the command:

-    pip freeze -l > requirements.txt

-It can then be loaded into the current project by running the command:

-    pip install -r requirements.txt

-If _conda_ is used, it is necessary to install _pip_ in the virtual environment to use these commands.
-This is, from our research during the project, the easiest way to handle requirements in _ conda_.

-> :warning: _pip_ might be switched out for _pip3_ on your system

 #### Generate packages

 If additional packages are desired to improve the structure of additions to the project, the